avnet-iotconnect/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART_DEMO.md

 * Once the board boots up, new USB devices will be available.
   * You can optionally connect a terminal program (like TeraTerm) to one of the two COMM ports which is named "USB Serial".
 Use defaults for 115200 baud: 8 bits 1 stop bit. no flow control or parity.
 Firmware logs will be available on that COMM port.
-Use trial and error to determine which one of the two ports.
   * The MSD should appear as a new removable drive some time after the board boots up.

 ## Propgramming the Firmware